Phanerozoic: Etymology

+The term "Phanerozoic" was coined in 1930 by the American geologist George Halcott Chadwick (1876–1953), deriving from the Ancient Greek words φανερός (phanerós), meaning "visible"; and ζωή (zōḗ), meaning "life".
+This is because it was once believed that life began in the Cambrian, the first period of this eon, due to the lack of Precambrian fossil record back then.
+However, trace fossils of booming complex life from the Ediacaran period (Avalon explosion) of the preceding Proterozoic eon have since been discovered, and the modern scientific consensus now agrees that complex life (in the form of placozoans and primitive sponges such as Otavia) has existed at least since the Tonian period and the earliest known life forms (in the form of simple prokaryotic microbial mats) started in the ocean floor during the earlier Archean eon.

-Proterozoic-Phanerozoic boundary
+Proterozoic–Phanerozoic boundary

-The Proterozoic-Phanerozoic boundary is at 538.8 million years ago.
-In the 19th century, the boundary was set at time of appearance of the first abundant animal (metazoan) fossils but several hundred groups (taxa) of metazoa of the preceding Proterozoic eon have been identified since the systematic study of those forms started in the 1950s.
+The Proterozoic–Phanerozoic boundary is at 538.8 million years ago.
+In the 19th century, the boundary was set at time of appearance of the first abundant animal (metazoan) fossils, but trace fossils of several hundred groups (taxa) of complex soft-bodied metazoa from the preceding Ediacaran period of the Proterozoic eon, known as the Avalon Explosion, have been identified since the systematic study of those forms started in the 1950s.
+The transition from the largely sessile Precambrian biota to the active mobile Cambrian biota occurred early in the Phanerozoic.

 Eras of the Phanerozoic

-The Phanerozoic is divided into three eras: the Paleozoic, Mesozoic, and Cenozoic, which are further subdivided into 12 periods.
-The Paleozoic features the evolution of fish, amphibians and reptiles.
-The Mesozoic features the evolution of lizards, crocodiles, snakes, turtles, mammals, and dinosaurs (including birds).
-The Cenozoic begins with the extinction of the non-avian dinosaurs, and features evolution of great diversity in birds and mammals.
+The Phanerozoic is divided into three eras: the Paleozoic, Mesozoic and Cenozoic, which are further subdivided into 12 periods.
+The Paleozoic features the evolution of the three most prominent animal phyla, arthropods, molluscs and chordates, the last of which includes fish, amphibians and the fully terrestrial amniotes (synapsids and sauropsids).
+The Mesozoic features the evolution of crocodilians, turtles, dinosaurs (including birds), lepidosaurs (lizards and snakes) and mammals.
+The Cenozoic begins with the extinction of all non-avian dinosaurs, pterosaurs and marine reptiles, and features the great diversification in birds and mammals.
 Humans appeared and evolved during the most recent part of the Cenozoic.

 Paleozoic Era

-The Paleozoic is a time in Earth's history when complex life forms evolved, took their first breath of oxygen on dry land, and when the forerunners of all multicelular life on Earth began to diversify.
+The Paleozoic is a time in Earth's history when active complex life forms evolved, took their first foothold on dry land, and when the forerunners of all multicellular life on Earth began to diversify.
 There are six periods in the Paleozoic era: Cambrian, Ordovician, Silurian, Devonian, Carboniferous and Permian.